 The outstanding initial principal amount under the Sprott Convertible Loan, and any accrued interest thereon, may, at Sprott's option, be converted into Common Shares at any time, and from time to time, prior to the earlier of (a) the business day preceding the Sprott Maturity Date, and (b) the date of repayment in full of the principal amount of the Sprott Convertible Loan and all accrued and unpaid interest thereon, at a price per Common Share, (i) in the case of the outstanding initial principal, equal to the Conversion Price, and (ii) in the case of accrued and unpaid interest, equal to the volume-weighted average trading price of the Common Shares on the TSX for the five trading days immediately preceding the conversion of such interest, subject to the approval of the TSX.
-Commencing on April 9, 2022, if at any time the volume-weighted average trading price of the Common Shares on the TSX is equal to or exceeds 150% of the Conversion Price for a period 20 consecutive trading days, then for the three trading days following such period, the Sprott Convertible Loan will be convertible at the option of the Corporation.
+Commencing on April 9, 2022, if at any time the volume-weighted average trading price of a period 20 consecutive trading days, then for the three trading days following such period, the Sprott Convertible Loan will be convertible at the option of the Corporation.
 The number of Common Shares to be issued upon conversion of the Sprott Convertible Loan will be calculated based on the outstanding principal and accrued interest amount at the time of conversion.
 Any portion of the Sprott Convertible Loan that is not converted into Common Shares will be due and payable in cash on the Sprott Maturity Date.

 The Canadian dollar equivalent of the US\$10 million principal of the Sprott Convertible Loan was deemed to be approximately \$12.64 million (as determined in accordance with the Sprott Convertible Credit Agreement).
-If the initial principal amount of the Sprott Convertible Loan is converted in full, at the Conversion Price, an aggregate of 3,860,152 Common Shares (the "Sprott Conversion Shares") will be issued to Sprott.
+If the initial principal amount of the Sprott Convertible Loan is converted in full, at the Conversion Price, an aggregate of 3,860,152 Common Shares (each, a "Sprott Conversion Share") will be issued to Sprott.